xiaoxianyu-office/mm/Commands-and-Permissions.md

 ---------------

 -   **/mm signal &lt;UUID&gt; &lt;signal&gt;**
   -   Used to signal mobs to toggle certain skills
   -   Only works when used with the mobs UUID, doesnt work with mobnames
   -   Usually used as a tellraw-command component
-    -   This command is available to all players.
-However players cannot abuse this command unless they have the operator powers neccessary to find specific mob UUIDs and internal signal names of mobs.
+  - To use this, all 3 of these permissions must be given
+    - `mythicmobs.signal`
+    - `mythicmobs.command.signal`
+    - `mythicmobs.command.base`

 Permissions
 ===========